DasKlaus/ricochetrobots/README.md

 * put everything on a server
 * create database from dump
-* update path variable in the script tag of html file (path to your server)
 * enter mysql credentials in php file

 ## Play